ericvc/Bayesian-NLME-Models/README.md

   control = control.
 )
 ```

-    ## hash mismatch so recompiling; make sure Stan code ends with a blank line

 Now that the model is fitted, let’s do some quick visual checks of the
 predictions against the raw observations.